 Immobiliare.it, direct link to “For rent” English version : http://property-italy.immobiliare.it/Milan/rent-Milan.html?criterio=rilevanza

-Option 2: Apartments on rent in short term rental websites.
+Option 2: Apartments for rent (short term rental websites)

-There are some international websites offering apartments on rent for short term.
+There are some international websites offering apartments for rent for short term.

 They are mainly 2 kinds:

-1. Short term rentals websites similar to the r.e. agencies, they offer a complete brokerage service, they manage the listings, they make the check-in/out and they deal with the payments.
+1. Short term rental websites: similar to the r.e. agencies, offer a complete brokerage service that manage the listings.
+They handle the check-in/out and they deal with the payments.
 You have a “quality guarantee” for the service and the apartment.

 International short term rent websites with many apartments in Milan (you pay the commission to the agency):